 - You suffer from serious illnesses, such as brain injuries, or physical impairments, such as amputations or severe visual impairment.

 - it can be assumed that you are not able to handle weapons or ammunition carefully or properly or that there is a concrete danger that you will endanger others or yourself.

 - You must prove that you have sufficient knowledge of weapons and ammunition and how to handle them (expert knowledge).

-To be allowed to acquire and possess weapons and ammunition, you must prove that you can handle them in a suitable manner.
-In order to obtain the expertise in handling weapons and ammunition, you must attend a corresponding course.
-The course includes a theoretical and practical part.
+To be able to prove expert knowledge in handling weapons and ammunition, you must have taken part in an appropriate training course.
+The course comprises a theoretical and practical part.
 At the end of the course, you will take an examination before an authorized examination board.
-If you pass the exam, you will receive a certificate for which weapons and ammunition you have acquired the expertise.
+If you pass the examination, you will receive a certificate for which weapons and ammunition you have acquired the expertise.
 You can also obtain the expertise only for the weapons and ammunition that you wish to acquire and possess.

 - You must prove that you can store weapons and ammunition safely.

 This generally means that only you, as the authorized person, have access to weapons and ammunition, for example by carrying the key with you at all times.
 If you do not store your weapons and ammunition securely, you commit an administrative offense for which a fine of up to 10,000 EUR can be imposed.
 In addition, your reliability under weapons law may be called into question and your weapons possession card may be revoked.

 When submitting your application, you must provide information on both the storage location and the container in which you intend to store weapons and ammunition.
 The storage requirements are based on Section 13 of the General Weapons Act Ordinance (AWaffV).
 In case of doubt, please contact the authority responsible for you.
 Basically, you can orientate yourself on the following requirements: